THE 2018-2019 WELCOME LETTER FROM CA BATON COUNCIL PRESIDENT, KRISTINE RODRIGUES !

 Thank you to Paige Campbell for facilitating this extremely fun event for all.
 We will continue this event again this season.
 Following compulsories, Paige will announce the twirl/or skill – and every participant who completes the task will be recognized with a special treat!
 THIS IS A FREE EVENT OPEN TO ALL ATHLETES, AND NON-ATHLETES, OF ALL LEVELS!
 We look forward to having more judges, coaches, parents, dads, grandparents, council members, etc. out on the floor to participate!

 The WOW Twirler is an athlete which displays extraordinary sportsmanship during our competitions.
-Congratulations to Baylee Pine (2012), Jenna Arlie (2013), Jacey Callahan (2014), Kira O’Grady (2015), Faith Bellinger (2106) and Thea Seely (2017) who have been deserving recipients.
-Anyone can submit nominations each competition in the WOW Twirler box located at the membership table if you see any act of kindness or sportsmanship.
+Congratulations to Baylee Pine (2012), Jenna Arlie (2013), Jacey Callahan (2014), Kira O’Grady (2015), Faith Bellinger (2106), Thea Seely (2017) and Alexis Enos (2018) who have been deserving recipients.
+Anyone (parent, coach, sibling or athlete) can submit nominations each competition in the WOW Twirler box located at the membership table if you see any act of kindness or sportsmanship.
 The Board looks forward to reading all the wonderful entries and the WOW Twirler will be announced during the State competition.

 PHMC Theme and Essay Questions:

 The Patsy Hamilton Memorial Competition (PHMC) is an annual baton twirling competition dedicated to the memory of Patsy.
 Patsy loved to write and had just renewed that love by taking some writing classes, just prior to her untimely passing at a baton competition.
 Thus the reasons for our essay contest each year in her honor.
-Patsy’s husband Bud, and daughters Cindy and Lori look forward to judging the essays each year.
-It is important to all members of the council to keep her memory alive.
-Here is a quote by Cindy, Patsy’s daughter, “Over the years it’s been wonderful to read the thoughts of competitors, ranging in age from about 5 to 17, on what life lessons the sport of baton twirling teaches.
-Mom was also a writer and she would be delighted about the nature of this legacy!”
-The theme for 2018 PHMC College Twirling.
+We are in communication with the Hamilton family regarding this year’s essay competition – more information will be forthcoming.

 High School Seniors – Scholarship Program:

 Are you going to college next year?
 Would some additional funds assist you in your endeavor?
-Kurtis Hubbell (2012), Emily McCrone (2013), Brianne Turnbull (2015) and Jade McVay (2016) have been recipients of the CBC High School Senior Scholarship.
+Kurtis Hubbell (2012), Emily McCrone (2013), Brianne Turnbull (2015), Jade McVay (2016), and Amelia DiPaola (2018) have been recipients of the CBC High School Senior Scholarship.
 This Scholarship program is for all high school seniors.
-All applicants will be recognized at the State competition.
+Coaches: All applicants will be recognized at the State competition.
 The application will be posted on the CBC website shortly.

 Make sure to check out our website (www.cabatoncouncil.com) and Facebook page (California Baton Council) frequently for updates throughout the season.
 We are also going to be using other forms of communication to ensure that you have the most up-to-date information.
 Please feel free to let any Board Member know your thoughts on these new tools.